arduino/docs-content/content/hardware/03.nano/carriers/nano-screw-terminal/tutorials/getting-started-nano-screw-terminal/getting-started-nano-screw-terminal.md

 Seen in the image below is a DHT22 temperature/humidity sensor, connected to a [Nano RP2040 Connect](https://store.arduino.cc/nano-rp2040-connect) board, placed inside a water tight enclosure (for outdoor use).

 ![Nano Screw Terminal + Nano RP2040 Connect + DHT22 Sensor.](assets/nst-dht-rp2040.png)

-While this was a quick prototype put together in a couple of minutes, you can build much more sophisticated setups.
-The board has a hole in each corner, so that you can easily attach it with screws.

 ## Conclusion